gromacs/gromacs/docs/release-notes/2022/major/portability.rst

 Client software may get CMake hints by configuring with ``-C /path/to/gromacs-hints.cmake``, instead of forcing a cross-compiling CMake configuration with ``-DCMAKE_TOOLCHAIN_FILE`` or ``--toolchain``.

-Client software bundled with GROMACS (the gmxapi Python package) no longer requires the toolchain file.
+Client software bundled with |Gromacs| (the gmxapi Python package) no longer requires the toolchain file.
 See :doc:`/gmxapi/userguide/install` for details.

 :issue:`4208`